 In August 2014, the Madrigal’s opened a tasting room in Sausalito located at 819 Bridgeway – a few minutes from the Ferry Terminal.
 From a hospitality point of view this was a smart move – the Napa Valley is full of tasting rooms (perhaps to the point of over saturation), with plenty of choose from ranging from Calistoga to the city of Napa.
 Sausalito has not yet been a destination for winery tasting rooms – yet this location makes perfect sense.
 Many people from San Francisco come over for the weekend – either biking across the Golden Gate Bridge and then returning on the ferry back; Sausalito is certainly also on the radar for many tourists who visit San Francisco.

-The ferry is only about a 25 minute ride from the Ferry Building in San Francisco.
+The Sausalito Ferry Terminal is only about a 25 minute ride from the Ferry Building in San Francisco.
 And from where it departs in Sausalito – it is only about a 5 minute walk to the Madrigal Family tasting room.
 And one can make a short trip to Larkspur (about 15 minutes with no traffic) to catch the (Sonoma Marin Area Rail Transit (SMART) train to various north bay destinations.
 Once in Sausalito, one is treated to stellar views overlooking the Bay and San Francisco in the distance.
 Sausalito is known for boutique shops and restaurants.

 The tasting room holds a number of private events – and often works with tech companies who want to treat employees to wine tasting and special events including blind tastings.
 In addition, Sausalito holds several prominent events each year including the Jazz & Blues by the Bay and the Art Festival.
 Madrigal Vineyards participates in both of these events.

 Madrigal Winery, Calistoga